 Differences Between One- and Two-Stage Furnaces

-One-stage furnaces have a single stage of operation and operate either at full power or not at all.
-In other words, the furnace will be on at all times in order to maintain a desired level of comfort within your home.
+One-stage furnaces have a single stage fan speed and operate either at full power or not at all.
+This means that the furnace is always running in order to maintain a desired comfort level at home.

-Schedule Your Furnace Installation with US Air Heating and Cooling Today
+Make Your Furnace Installation Appointment with US Air Heating and Cooling Today

-Making sense of all the modern furnace technology can be confusing.
-That’s why our US Air Heating and Cooling specialists are here to help with a complimentary, no-pressure estimate for furnace installation.
-We’ll assess your home, your heating needs and your budget, and then we’ll help you find the ideal solution.
-Call us at 803-220-0761 to get started today!
+It takes experience and dedication to stay up to date about furnace technology advancements.
+That’s why US Air Heating and Cooling professionals are here to help with a free, no-pressure quote for furnace installation.
+We’ll assess your home, your heating needs and your budget before helping you find the right solution.
+Contact us at to get started today!